 If you want to get that soothing lavender scent without soaking in the tub or fussing with a diffuser, try a pillow spray.

-Lavender Linen and Room Spray, Made with Pure Lavender Essential Oil, Natural Pillow Spray, Relaxing Home Fragrance, Sleep Spray, and Bathroom Spray
+POSITIVE ESSENCE Lavender Linen and Room Spray, Pure Lavender Essential Oil Pillow Spray, Natural Fabric Spray, Aromatherapy Sleep Spray for Relaxation and Stress Relief; Odor Eliminator

 Put the most soothing of scents right on your pillow.

 Stress keeps lots of people awake at night, so finding ways to decrease it might help you get a better night’s sleep.
 If none of our tips help you out, though, definitely talk to your doctor about further ways to combat your sleeplessness.